 According to the MLA website's official definition, "MLA style is a system for documenting sources in scholarly writing.
-For over half a century, it has been widely adopted for classroom instruction and used throughout the world by scholars, journal publishers, and academic and commercial presses".
+For over half a century, it has been widely adopted for classroom instruction and used worldwide by scholars, journal publishers, and academic and commercial presses".

 The MLA Handbook, 8th ed. "is designed specifically for students and their teachers.
 It explains the principles behind citing sources, provides instruction on the MLA’s system of documentation and offers recommendations about the mechanics of scholarly writing" (Modern Language Association website).